 The maximum accelerator commandacceleration demand shall be given as rapidly as possible.
 If necessary in order to elicit maximum power delivery, it is permissible to vary the accelerator pedal commandacceleration demand as recommended by the manufacturer prior to the maximum accelerator pedal command (for example, ask the manufacturer if it is necessary to achieve a kickdown state).

 If the gearbox has driveruser-selectable gears, the gear shall be selected as recommended by the manufacturer for a typical driver to achieve maximum power.
-Gear shifting by means of special modes or actions that are not available to a typical driver or ADS user are not permitted."
+Gear shifting by means of special modes or actions that are not available to a typical vehicle user are not permitted."

 Paragraph 8.9.1., amend to read: